 Fossils provide evidence about the types of plants and animals that lived long ago.
 Students learn that fossils are mineral replacements, preserved remains, or traces of organisms that lived in the past.
-We focus on dinosaurs and set up five hands-on stations with real fossils and replicas for students to explore.
-Some of the real fossils include amber with insect inclusions, dinosaur stomach stones, coprolite, fern imprint, and triceratops bones.
-Replicas of dinosaur claws, teeth, eggs and many more!
+Some of the real fossils include amber with insect inclusions, dinosaur stomach stones, coprolite, fern imprint, triceratops bones.
+(Replicas of dinosaur claws, teeth, eggs, and many more!)

 GRADES: 2 -3

-Students are presented with an exciting introduction to the three rock types by a staff science educator.
+Students are presented with an exciting introduction to the three rock types.
 They learn about rock formations and properties using an extensive museum collection of rocks and crystals.
 Four stations are set up for hands-on exploration.

 GRADES: 4 - 6

-This program delivers a basic understanding about the structure and origin of the Planet Earth.
-Starting with the crust, students explore the formation and properties of the rock types with our museum collection of specimens.
-The theories of Continental Drift and Plate Tectonics are discussed to give students an understanding of how our planet has changed.
-Students rotate through five (three rock, one crystal and one fossil) hands-on exploration stations.
+Learn about the structure an origin of Planet Earth.
+Starting with the crust, students explore the formation and properties of the rock types using our specimens.
+Continental Drift and Plate Tectonics theories are discussed to give students an understanding of how our planet has changed.
+Students rotate through five hands-on exploration stations (three rock, one crystal, and one fossil).

 - Grade 6 includes a cross section of the earth’s interior to explain location of tectonic plates